usnistgov/MATS/INSTALL.md

 # With pip from github

 This requires git also be installed.
+Downside is that the whole repo (including all examples) are clones.

 ``` shell
 pip install git+https://github.com/wpk-nist-gov/MATS.git@feature/master-reformat